IN-CORE/incore-docs/manual/source/termsofservice.md

   and govern your use of the Service, superseding any prior agreements between you and IN-CORE (including, but not limited to, any prior versions of the Terms of Service).
 You agree that these Terms of Service and Your use of the Service are governed under California law.
-* Questions about the Terms of Service should be sent to administrators of this service (see the help menu for a link to send the email).
+* Questions about the Terms of Service should be sent to administrators of this service.